Part 3 · The Unwritten Rule

 Woman, 71

-Mini reflection: Exclusion felt structural rather than accidental, eroding trust even among beneficiaries.
+Field observation: Exclusion was often experienced as structural rather than accidental, which appeared to erode trust even among beneficiaries.

 Trust in systems and technology

-Despite limited digital literacy, most believed computers would decide more fairly than people.
+Despite limited digital literacy, many respondents expressed the view that computers might decide more fairly than people.

 “Yes.
 Computers don’t get influenced.”